AI in banking

 Backbase and OpenCoreOS serve different purposes in the banking technology stack.

-OpenCoreOS is a promising but unproven AI-native core infrastructure concept - bold claims, strong leadership, but zero production deployments and significant questions about real-world performance.
+OpenCoreOS is a promising but unproven AI-native core infrastructure concept - bold claims, strong vision, zero production deployments, and significant open questions about real-world performance.

-For banks evaluating AI-native platforms today, Backbase delivers proven capability now.
+For banks evaluating AI-native solutions today, Backbase delivers proven capability now.
 OpenCoreOS represents a future option to watch once production proof exists.

-The choice depends on your timeline, risk tolerance, and which layer of the stack you're transforming.
+The choice depends on your timeline, risk tolerance, and which layer of the stack you are transforming.

 Schedule a demo